What Is a Mutual Fund Account?

 Key Takeaways

-• Investing in mutual funds - Mutual fund accounts allow you to invest in professionally managed portfolios of stocks, bonds, and other securities through pooled funds.
+• Mutual fund accounts let you invest in professionally managed portfolios of stocks, bonds, and other securities through pooled funds.

 Mutual funds can help you address a number of financial goals, including education savings and retirement.
 But you may wonder — what is a mutual fund account, exactly?
 And what is this initial minimum investment for mutual funds?
 These are common questions.
 We've got the answers.